Pit bull myths ::

 Myth #5: The media conspiracy against pit bulls

 Pit bulls have the highest propensity and frequency of any dog breed to be involved in a severe mauling.
 Media members understand this and are quick to report such attacks.
 The reason why "Child Suffers Dog Bite" does not dominate dog attack news headlines is due to the lower degree of injury inflicted.
-In 2015, the death of Anthony Riggs, who was killed by a rottweiler he adopted a few hours earlier from a shelter, captured over 16,500 news headlines and web page results.13
+In 2015, the death of Anthony Riggs, who was killed by a rottweiler he adopted a few hours earlier from a public pound, captured over 16,500 news headlines and web page results.14

 "Yessir, there are oodles of poodles popped by cops all the time, and the press does not report it.